nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. `UiManager` calls `MainWindow#fillInnerParts()`.
 3. `MainWindow#fillInnerParts()` executes a `executeCommand()` and creates a `CommandResult`.
 4. `LogicManager` executes the `ExitCommand` using the `LogicManager#execute()` method.
-4.1. `fypManagerParser` will parse the command using `parseCommand` and generate 4.2. `ExitCommand` then creates a `CommandResult` and returns it to `MainWindow` to complete the command.
+4.1. `FypManagerParser` will parse the command using `parseCommand` and generate 4.2. `ExitCommand` then creates a `CommandResult` and returns it to `MainWindow` to complete the command.
 4.3. `StorageManager` will save the record using method `StorageManager#saveFypManager()`.
 5. `handleExit()` is then executed to hide the main window.